The Academic Program

-The concept of liberal arts embodies certain fundamental goals, among them breadth, depth, independent thinking, and rational and humane self-determination.
+The concept of liberal arts embodies certain fundamental goals, among them breadth, depth, independent thinking, and rational, humane self-determination.
 Denison's curriculum provides the means by which these characteristics are deliberately nurtured in our students.
 Our commitment to a liberal arts education is expressed in the form of General, Major, and Elective requirements.
 Students should anticipate that their curricular experience will be divided nearly equally among these three spheres.
-They work closely with their advisors to fulfill these requirements in ways that meet students' objectives, enable purposeful choices of programs and courses, and facilitate a coherent preparation for becoming a creative and engaged citizen in the twenty-first century.
+Students work closely with their advisors to fulfill these requirements in ways that meet students' objectives, enable purposeful choices of programs and courses, and facilitate a coherent preparation for becoming a creative and engaged citizen in the twenty-first century.

 General Education: The General Education Program is designed to provide intellectual breadth, through experience with a variety of disciplines and appreciation for the diversity of human culture.
-This program requires broad exposure to various fields and development of essential abilities: listening, reading, and ob- serving; reasoning critically and quantitatively; and expressing ideas convincingly in oral discourse as well as the written word.
+This program requires broad exposure to various fields and development of essential abilities: listening, reading, and observing; reasoning critically and quantitatively; and expressing ideas convincingly in oral discourse as well as the written word.
 Approximately one-third of the curriculum is reserved for General Education.

 Electives: Electives require further breadth of inquiry and provide further opportunities for students to individually design their curricular choices.
 In consultation with their academic advisors, students choose about one-third of their courses as electives.
 These choices may be a mix of structured options, such as a concentration or a semester of off-campus study, or they may be more flexible reflections of personal interest.